 THE PROVOST’S AWARD for INNOVATIVE TEACHING in GENERAL EDUCATION

 The Provost’s Award for Innovative Teaching in General Education (GenEd)recognizes excellence in GenEd course development and teaching.
 There is one award available each year.
-Each winner receives a certificate and a monetary award of $5,000.
+The winner receives a certificate and a monetary award of $5,000.

 The Provost’s Award for Innovative Teaching in GenEd is open to all full‐time university faculty who meet the criteria stated below.
 No faculty member may receive this award more than once every seven years.

 Nominees for the award are expected to meet the following criteria:

 - Significant participation in the development of a GenEd course

 - Development of innovative teaching responsive to GenEd goals

 - Continuous efforts to evaluate and improve innovative teaching strategies